benbodhi/svg-support/readme.txt

     - Added automatic cleanup of duplicate meta entries during plugin update
     - Improved handling of featured image meta to prevent duplicate entries
     - Updated and refactored Gutenberg featured image checkbox to use modern React hooks instead of deprecated withState
+    - Fixed missing file path in SVG attachment metadata causing issues with WPML Media Translation
+    - Fixed jQuery dependency only being required when not using vanilla JS option

 * **Security Enhancements**:
     - Added nonce verification for non-REST uploads to prevent CSRF attacks